 Answer The Comments

-Also, add a subscribe to the comments checkbox so that people can join in your conversations and they receive the updates of replies via email.
+Also, add a subscribe to the comments checkbox so that people can join in with your conversations and they receive the updates of replies via email.

 Push Notifications Prompt Settings